aws-quickstart/cdk-eks-blueprints/docs/addons/kubevious.md

 - `version`: Version fo the Helm Chart to be used to install Kubevious
 - `ingressEnabled`: Indicates whether to expose Kubevious using an ingress gateway.
 Set to false by default
 - `kubeviousServiceType`: Type of service used to expose Kubevious backend.
 Set to 'ClusterIP' by default
-- `mysqlRootPassword`: Default password for the root account in the MySql database.
-Set to 'kubevious' by default
 - `values`: Arbitrary values to pass to the chart.
 Refer to the Kubevious [Helm Chart documentation](https://github.com/kubevious/helm) for additional details

 ## Validation